-No new loans were taken up in respect of approved capital expenditure during the year and following the early settlement of all loan debt in previous financial years meant that there was no loan debt outstanding as at 31st March 2020.
+No new loans were taken up in respect of approved capital expenditure during the year and following the early settlement of all loan debt in previous financial years meant that there was no loan debt outstanding as at 31 st March 2021.

 In 2005/06 the PCC Group entered into a long-term contract under the PFI, whereby the contractor was responsible for the design, construction, finance and maintenance of a 31-cell custody unit and Police station at Ystrad Mynach.
-The agreement imposed a 30-year occupation/use of the facility on the PCC Group from the time it became operational during 2005/06.
-The accounting treatment of the PFI contract was deemed to be on Balance Sheet.
+The PFI contract was terminated on 31st January 2020, and therefore there are no further liabilities and payments after this date.